dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsGettingStartedGuide.md

 generate the message "No issues found -- the project is in a consistent state."

 If you don't get this message, run `renv::restore()` again; packages sometimes fail to install, especially when trying to install a large number in one go.
+If this still doesn't work, go back to step one and check you have the right versions of R and RTools installed, then try again.

 You will need to restore renv again each time you work on the dashboard, but normally only a few packages will need updating.